OmarCloud20/CDKTF-Tutorial/README.md

 ## Step 1: Required Prerequisites

-To complete this tutorial successfully, we should install and configure the following prerequisite properly.
+To complete this tutorial successfully, we should install and configure the following prerequisites properly.
 To set you up for success, I have to ensure you have the following prerequisites installed and configured properly:

 1. AWS CLI version 2: